PeterOvermann/TriadicMemory/README.md

 As a content-addressable triple store, Triadic Memory is naturally suited for storing [semantic information](Examples/Triadic%20Memory%20-%20Semantic%20Triples%20and%20Analogies.pdf).

-After storing a triple {x,y,z} in memory, any of the three items can be recalled by specifying the other two parts.
-One can test if a specific association is already stored in memory.
+Triadic memory allows tri-directional queries: Any part of an SDR triple can be recalled from the other two parts.One can test if a specific association is already stored in memory.
 This remarkable property, absent in hetero-associative memories, makes Triadic Memory suitable for self-supervised machine learning tasks.

 Triadic Memory learns new information in one shot.
 Stored data can be recalled from incomplete or noisy input data.